WangDongHKU/Dong_WANG.github.io/_pages/about.md

 ---
 ## Selected Projects
 ---
-- The impact of higher-order interactions in human mobility networks on COVID-19 transmission in Hong Kong and mainland China ␣␣␣␣
+- The impact of higher-order interactions in human mobility networks on COVID-19 transmission in Hong Kong and mainland China
-   Role: Principal Investigator | Funding: Health and Medical Research Fund | Year: 2023– Developed  higher-order mechanistic network models integrating human mobility, **genetic** and NPI data; and applied likelihood‑based fitting to partially observed epidemic data for risk assessment.␣␣␣␣
+   Role: Principal Investigator | Funding: Health and Medical Research Fund | Year: 2023–
+Developed  higher-order mechanistic network models integrating human mobility, **genetic** and NPI data; and applied likelihood‑based fitting to partially observed epidemic data for risk assessment.

-- **Identifying the dynamical interaction among respiratory viruses, including influenza and COVID-19, and prediction of their cocirculation burden in the post-pandemic period using multi-stream data** ␣␣␣␣
+- **Identifying the dynamical interaction among respiratory viruses, including influenza and COVID-19, and prediction of their cocirculation burden in the post-pandemic period using multi-stream data**
-   Role: Co-Investigator | Funding: General Research Fund | Year: 2025–␣␣␣␣ Built mechanistic models with multi-stream surveillance to predict influenza and COVID-19 activity and estimate their interactions.
+   Role: Co-Investigator | Funding: General Research Fund | Year: 2025–
+Built mechanistic models with multi-stream surveillance to predict influenza and COVID-19 activity and estimate their interactions.

 ---
 ## Skills